cablehead/stacks/README.md

 CURRENTLY HERE

-- Perserve scroll when entering a stack

 - Edit a stack name
 - Create a new stack
+- Delete a stack
 - Edit an item
+    - When editting an item: " is messed up
 - New items
+- Delete an item
 - Restore filter
 - Track focused Stack backend-side
 - New copies / notes go to the currently focused Stack
+- Bring back tiktoken count

 ### Stretch